They say…

 Right in the middle of the brewery was an old and crumbling cast iron mash tun, disused and sealed since Hancocks days.
 Head brewer Bill Dobson made the case not only for clearing the obstruction but creating space for a more nimble installation.

-Getting rid of the tun was an involved business that eventually cost more than its replacement: like many vessels in the old Victorian tower brewery it penetrated through several floors and the girders on which it rested were packed with asbestos.
+Getting rid of the tun was an involved business that eventually cost more than its replacement: like many vessels in the old Victorian brewery it penetrated through several floors and the girders on which it rested were packed with asbestos.

 When the lid was finally removed the staff were hoping for a dramatic discovery, the skeleton of a drowned brewer, perhaps, or a few cases of ancient barley wine, but it turned out to be clean and empty.
 “Not even a dead rat,” recalls Bill.